-But occasionally those conversations bloomed into something more and new friendships and relationships were born.
+But occasionally, those conversations bloomed into something more, and new friendships and relationships were born.
 As was the case when I called up John Cullen of Celtic Gardens requesting to use this image.
-John and I ended up chatting for more than an hour that day, comparing notes, discussing our businesses projects and values, and generally moving way beyond the question of ‘Can I use your image in my book?’.
+John and I ended up chatting for more than an hour that day, comparing notes, discussing our business projects and values, and generally moving way beyond the question of ‘Can I use your image in my book?’.

-John has built his businesses – Celtic Gardens (a design build company in Ann Arbor, Michigan) and Celtic Garden Imports (which imports salvaged and aged building materials that are used as a sort of celtic garden decor) on the idea of being ‘a period gardener’.
-That is one who specializes in the design and creation of a specific style of historically referenced garden. (in this case, Celtic gardens)
+John has built his businesses – Celtic Gardens (a design-build landscape construction company in Ann Arbor, Michigan) and Celtic Garden Imports (which imports salvaged and aged building materials that are used as a sort of Celtic garden decor) on the idea of being a period gardener.
+That is, one who specializes in the design and creation of a specific style of historically referenced garden. (in this case, Celtic gardens)

 If you’re looking for an Irish garden or a folly that looks like a ruin from somewhere in the countryside of England, Scotland or Ireland – he’s your guy.